-If they say it, must you agree?In part 1 of this blog article, Competing on Price Alone?
-Innovation & Inbound Marketing Could Help Grow Your Business, we discussed what really constituted a "commodity" product or services and how this might be defined in the context of your company's business strategy.
+If they say it, must you agree?What really constitutes a "commodity" product or services and how this might be defined in the context of your company's business strategy?
 If you see your business falling into this definition, here are several ways to market, change perceptions and your business beyond just a "commodity" sell.

 Price, Price, Price…NOT a problem.

 Dyson vacuums entered the US market long after the former market leader, Hoover, had deemed vacuums a commodity product and priced itself into a market-bottom pricing strategy.
 Dyson now owns more than 21% market share in the US (to Hoover's 15%), selling vacuums in the $300 - $500 range (to Hoover's $75 vacuums).
 Consider price as only part of the equation.

 Gillette, Cisco Systems and even Google (even though search is "free") leverage public relations and customer education to increase market share and profit margins.
 Competence-based or thought-leadership marketing, based more on what you think and say than what you make and sell, makes it more desirable for your customers to buy from your firm.

 The most common response to my question "have you asked your customers what they want and why they buy from you" is a flat "NO." How can you say whether or not you're a commodity, competing on price alone, when you don't even know why your customers chose you in the first place?
 Get out and ask questions.

 Segment, target and position.